Use of nigger in the arts: 1970s

-In 1970 the American band The Last Poets released their debut album of the same name.
+In 1970, the American band The Last Poets released their debut album of the same name.
 It features three tracks using the word in their titles: "Run, Nigger", "Wake Up, Niggers", and "Niggers Are Scared of Revolution".
-The British performance poet Malik Al Nasir claims that his mentor Gil Scott-Heron was inspired to write classic song "The Revolution Will Not Be Televised" by the last of these three.
+The British performance poet Malik Al Nasir claims that his mentor Gil Scott-Heron was inspired to write the classic song "The Revolution Will Not Be Televised" by the last of these three.

-In 1972 John Lennon and Yoko Ono used the word in both the title and in the chorus of their song "Woman Is the Nigger of the World", which was released as both a single and a track on their album "Sometime in New York City."
+In 1972, John Lennon and Yoko Ono used the word in both the title and in the chorus of their song "Woman Is the Nigger of the World", which was released as both a single and a track on their album "Sometime in New York City."

 Mick Jagger used the word in The Rolling Stones' song "Sweet Black Angel" from the 1972 album Exile on Main St.

-On Bob Marley and the Wailers' 1973 song "Get Up, Stand Up", Marley can be heard singing the line, "Don't be a nigger in your neighborhood" during the outro.
+In Bob Marley and the Wailers' 1973 song "Get Up, Stand Up", Marley can be heard singing the line "don't be a nigger in your neighborhood" during the outro.

 Stevie Wonder used the word in the album version (but not the single version) of his 1973 song "Living for the City."
+The word is not sung but used as dialogue during the song's non-musical musical bridge.

 Freddie Mercury used the word in Queen's song "The March of the Black Queen" from the 1974 album Queen II.

-In 1975 Betty Davis used the word in her song "F.U.N.K."; Bob Dylan used the word in his song "Hurricane".
+In 1975, Betty Davis used the word in her song "F.U.N.K."; Bob Dylan used the word in his song "Hurricane."

-In 1978 Patti Smith used the word prominently in her song "Rock N Roll Nigger".
+In 1978, Patti Smith used the word prominently in her song "Rock N Roll Nigger".

+In 1979, Elvis Costello used the phrase "white nigger" to refer to Northern Irish people forced to become mercenaries in the song "Oliver's Army".